Blue Apron tumbles again in its second day as its IPO settles for a down round

 The company has to create a super-sticky product in order to get a return on that investment.
 In the long run, it may show that it’s built up a core audience for its product and achieves the lifetime value it wants from that investment.
 But the aggressive burn and what seems like a slow ramp up may be hindering the optimism for the company in the short term.
 It also likely doesn’t help that a huge portion of the company’s customers are a younger audience, which may be more fickle or not have the buying power of an older set of customers.

 It has to diversify its user base beyond just metropolitan areas where young people experiment with cooking nice meals periodically.
 That means it has to take a different approach to marketing — and maybe hit more traditional methods like billboards, TV spots and others aside from Facebook ads.
 There’s also a lot of competition, so it has to fight for mindshare and awareness before it even gets to the point that it can convert people to paying customers.
-There’s definitely a lot of overhead given how fast the business has grown, but it carries a lot of questions as well.
+There’s definitely a lot of overhead given how fast the business has grown, but it carries a lot of questions, as well.

 Blue Apron was able to post a small profit earlier in its life, but it needs to figure out a way to sustain that and grow it into a real sustainable business.
-Until then, it’s stock will likely suffer, which may lead to problems with keeping and hiring talent — as companies can lock up a lot of compensation in stock.
+Until then, its stock will likely suffer, which may lead to problems with keeping and hiring talent — as companies can lock up a lot of compensation in stock.

 Blue Apron is definitely still a growth story, but it may be that Wall Street just isn’t giving that a pass any more.
 Snap went public with a bang and likely made a lot of people a lot of money, but its stock has cratered since its first earnings report.
 It missed what Wall Street was looking for, possibly flipping the switch on the kinds of metrics that investors are looking for in new IPOs.Featured Image: Michael Nagle/Bloomberg via Getty Images